 Disclaimers

-Cup measurements refer to the standard American cup, which is 240 milliliters.
-Most of my recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read these Terms of Use carefully before using any of my recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

-nascar4433
+nascar4433 says

 Hello Vered!
 Hope you're having a great weekend.
 I'm wondering if I'm missing a link or something, because in most of your recipes it shows lots of Comments (100+), however I'm unable to see any of them.
 I'm going to try this, as well as your homemade chicken broth, cauliflower, and broccoli/cheddar/parm, but I always love reading other people's experiences so I know if I should try any helpful hints or variations.
 I've already saved a number of your recipes to Pinterest and look forward to making them.
 I'm currently undergoing major dental work, and am on the hunt for soups, etc. that I don't have to chew.
 Will be looking through all of your other great-looking recipes in a few months when I can eat normally again.
 Keep up the great work! looking forward to your subscription emails.
 Thanks.

-Vered DeLeeuw
+Vered DeLeeuw says

 Hi!
 Readers can rate each of my recipes or leave a comment.
 Most choose to leave a star rating.
 In addition, I only opened the comments section on this website a few months ago.
 For years, comments were disabled, so people could only leave star ratings.
 So, no, you're not missing anything.
 Wishing you a quick and complete recovery from the dental work!